Semantic Geometric Fusion Multi-object Tracking and Lidar Odometry in Dynamic Environment: Experiment

-We hope to use a directly measured object point cloud to improve state estimation accuracy.
-Meanwhile, we should ensure tracking robustness when the object is moving away from the robot.
-Therefore, it seems natural to use a joint estimation method with semantic and geometric information.
-As shown in Table 2, our proposed method does not exhibit evident object trajectory drift and achieves better localization accuracy on all test sequences.
-Furthermore, it can stably track objects within a field of view of about 25m, and the trajectory length is also longer than the single method.
+We hope to use the directly measured object point cloud to improve state estimation accuracy.
+Meanwhile, the tracker's robustness should be guaranteed when the object moves away from the robot.
+Therefore, using a fusion estimation method with semantic and geometric information seems natural.
+As shown in Table IV, our tracking method does not exhibit significant object trajectory drift and achieves better localization accuracy on the test sequences.